WHAT IS THE COMMUNITY IMPROVEMENT CENTER?

 WHO GETS PAID?

-Projects completed by volunteers, there is no .
+Projects are completed by volunteers, while some local contractors for larger projects are contracted.
 The materials are paid for through generous donations from the United Way, local building supply companies and grants.
 If possible, we ask homeowners to make a donation to the United Way of Western Crawford County that goes towards funding the project.

 WHO IS ELIGIBLE?